Astronomy Tools Action Set Review

 What Types of Images to Use it on

-It’s safe to say that the majority of people interested in the Astronomy Tools Action Set will use it for deep-sky astrophotography of galaxies, nebulae, and stars clusters.
+It’s safe to say that the majority of people interested in the Astronomy Tools Action Set will use it for deep-sky astrophotography of galaxies, nebulae, and star clusters.
 However, I have found the action set to be a real asset when processing wide-angle nightscapes of the Milky Way as well.

-Running the actions on each channel of the image separately is a powerful way to better control the overall effects they have.
+Running the actions on each channel of the image separately is a powerful way to control better the overall effects they have.
 For example, you could run an action that reduces star size only in the channel where the stars are a little blown out.

 If you shoot wide-angle nightscape images of constellations and the Milky Way, you can still tap into some of the useful operations that work well on a nebula or galaxy.